haltakov/haltakov/README.md

 I spent about 12 years at BMW, working on camera-based driver assistance systems, parking-space detection, traffic light and traffic sign perception, autonomous driving, and high-precision localization.
 Some of that work has been in production BMW cars since 2016, and almost all new BMW models since 2018 contain work I contributed to.

-After BMW, I joined Fr0ntierX as VP of Engineering, working across blockchain, enterprise AI, cybersecurity, confidential computing, and encrypted AI/RAG products.
+After BMW, I joined a startup as VP of Engineering, working across blockchain, enterprise AI, cybersecurity, confidential computing, and encrypted AI/RAG products.
 Eventually, I decided to focus fully on my own ventures and turn the side-project energy I've always had into my full-time work.

 ### My current projects